 \section{Introduction}

-After many years of advancements in imaging technologies, the main goal of medical imaging remains the same --- capturing, and sometimes selectively highlighting, the heterogeneous entities such as different organs, tissues, or cell types.
-Proper analysis of medical images often requires identifying and isolating the entities of interest, and this task is termed ``image segmentation''.
-Medical image segmentation is playing an increasingly crucial role in both research and clinical settings over a wide array of imaging modalities including microscopy, X-ray, ultrasound, optical coherence tomography (OCT), computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), and others~\cite{fu2021review}.
+Medical image segmentation plays an increasingly crucial role in both research and clinical settings in a wide array of imaging modalities including microscopy, X-ray, ultrasound, optical coherence tomography (OCT), computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), and others~\cite{fu2021review}.
 With high-quality image segmentation, clinicians can more easily diagnose and monitor the progression of diseases to improve patient care.

-Traditional medical image segmentation methods rely on hand-crafted features~\cite{tradMISfeature1,tradMISfeature2,tradMISfeature3, Watershed, Watershed2, Felzenszwalb} or pre-defined atlases~\cite{tradMISatlas1,tradMISatlas2,tradMISatlas3}.
+Traditional medical image segmentation methods rely on hand-crafted features~\cite{tradMISfeature1,tradMISfeature2,tradMISfeature3, Watershed, Watershed2, Felzenszwalb} or predefined atlases~\cite{tradMISatlas1,tradMISatlas2,tradMISatlas3}.
 These methods are gradually being replaced by deep learning~\cite{DeepLearning,DLinHealthcare,DLMIS,DLIS} as supervised neural networks demonstrate superior performance than feature-based methods and less overhead than atlas-based methods.
-While supervised neural networks have been widely successful in image segmentation and have become the mainstream in the recent years, there are several issues in applying them to medical images, particularly in order to make clinical inferences.
-First, these networks gain knowledge solely from expert annotations so they require a large number of labels to sufficiently cover the data variance to produce reliable segmentations~\cite{DLinHealthcare}.
-Second, supervised networks trained on one set of annotated images can fail to generalize to similar images collected in very slightly different contexts, such as in different hospitals or on different devices~\cite{GeneralizationProblem}.
+Although supervised neural networks have been widely successful in image segmentation in recent years, there are several issues in applying them to medical images, particularly in order to make clinical inferences.
+First, these networks depend on expert annotations, so they require a large number of labels to adequately cover the data variance to produce reliable segmentations~\cite{DLinHealthcare}.
+Second, supervised networks trained on one set of annotated images can fail to generalize to similar images collected in very slightly different contexts, such as in different patient populations or on different devices~\cite{GeneralizationProblem}.
 Third, the desired segmentation granularity may vary across use cases even if the exact same image is concerned --- for example, localizing a brain tumor would require a finer segmentation compared to measuring the brain volume --- yet this need is not easily accommodated by supervised approaches without updating the labels.
-In practice, the common solution is to repeatedly annotate a sufficiently large subset of images and re-train the networks for each new dataset and/or new segmentation target.
-However, the annotation process may be cost prohibitive and time-consuming.